A French Wine Primer

 Sparkling wines from the Champagne region are named after the chateaux that produced them.

-In Burgundy, wines are often produced by small estates, and they are named for the subregion (Beaune, Pommard and Chablis), instead of a single chateau.
+In Burgundy, wines are often produced by small estates, and they are named for the subregion (Beaujolais, Chablis etc.), instead of a single chateau.

 Red Burgundies, usually made from Pinot Noir grapes, feature fruity notes like raspberry, blackberry, cherry and currant.

 With over twelve varieties of grapes in the southern region, Rhone wines are often blends of several kinds of grapes.
-Rhone wines pair well with red meat, poultry and seafood.
+Rhone wines pair well with beef, duck, game birds and lamb.